The Solid Protocol

 [LDP] and Accept-Put

-header value in response to HTTP GET
+header field value in response to HTTP GET

 requests.